toiletbril/zest/README.md

 Initially built with no dependencies (and possibly not up to any of HTTP standarts).

+Concatenating and playing music chunks is left up to you.

 ## Limitations
 - Only `mp3` files are supported for now.
 - As no SSL or authorization is planned yet, for real-world backend usage you will need to pair Zest with reverse proxy that supports everything you need.